 A permitted transfer is:

-- where all pension rights relating to the individual under the scheme (not arrangement) are transferred
+- where all, or part of, the pension rights relating to the individual under an arrangement are transferred

 - the sums are transferred to form assets under a registered money purchase arrangement or a recognised overseas scheme